PandaFalls2004/Minutes_and_Ratings/README.md

 ## Hypothesis Testing
 As stated above, in the analysis we are intersted in investigating the relationship between cook time and average rating.
 For our analysis, we categorized avergage ratings into low and high categories.
 We consider ratings to be low if the are 1-3, and high ratings are average rating values of 4 or 5.
 We created a function that would categorize each recipe and added that as an addition column in our dataframe named **categorized_data**.
-We then ran our permuation test.
+We then ran our permutation test.

 Null Hypothesis: High rated recipes have the same cooking times as low rated recipes Alternative Hypothesis: High rated recipes have shorter cooking times than low rated recipes